dcm4che/dcm4chee-arc-cs/docs/security/audit/query.rst

-    :ref:`active-participant-archive-query`, Not present in Patient Demographics Query triggered by scheduler case :ref:`active-participant-pdq-consumer-query`, Present only in Patient Demographics Query case :ref:`active-participant-pdq-supplier-query`, Present only in Patient Demographics Query case :ref:`audit-general-message-audit-source`
+    :ref:`active-participant-archive-query`, Not present in Patient Demographics Query triggered by scheduler case :ref:`active-participant-pdq-consumer-query`, Present only in Patient Demographics Query case :ref:`active-participant-pdq-supplier-query`, Present only in Patient Demographics Query case :ref:`active-participant-fhir-pdq-user-query`, Present only in FHIR Patient Demographics Query case :ref:`active-participant-fhir-pdq-consumer-query`, Present only in FHIR Patient Demographics Query case :ref:`active-participant-fhir-pdq-supplier-query`, Present only in FHIR Patient Demographics Query case :ref:`audit-general-message-audit-source`
     :ref:`participant-object-c-find-query`, Present only in Query by C-FIND :ref:`participant-object-qido-query`, Present only in QIDO Query